tyholling/golang/README.md

 1. Navigate to `/grafana` to login to grafana

-1. Add Prometheus as a data source: `http://localhost/prometheus`
+1. Add Prometheus as a data source: `http://prometheus-server/prometheus` with scrape interval set to `10s`

+1. `kubectl edit cm/prometheus-server` and add `server-http:8080` as a target

 1. Add `client-metrics.json` as a grafana dashboard